UML-Cyber-Security/CCDC_Practice_Infrastructure/Taiga/Tasks.md

     <img src="Images/T5.png" width=800>

 ## Note
-We can add a little thing to make the tasks stand out know as [Iocane](https://community.taiga.io/t/what-is-this-iocaine-thing-in-taiga-and-how-should-i-use-it/153), this can be used when you are doing a completely new thing!
+[Iocane](https://community.taiga.io/t/what-is-this-iocaine-thing-in-taiga-and-how-should-i-use-it/153) can add a little flavor to make new or challenging tasks stand out.

 1. Open a Task from a [User Story](./Stories.md)